Orbital functions and heat kernels of Kleinian groups: Proof of Theorem : reduction to the spectral proposition.

 \section{Proof of Theorem \ref{maintheo}: reduction to the spectral proposition.}

-This Section is devoted to the reduction of the proof of our main theorem to Proposition 'Delsarte's formula'.
+This Section is devoted to the reduction of the proof of our main theorem to Proposition 'spectral proposition'.
 We postpone the proof of the latter to the last section of this article.
-This section itself is split in two steps.
+This section itself is split into two steps.
 We, most of the time, work in dimension 3 since we will use Proposition \ref{propheatkernellip} which requires it. \\

 We shall first see how to deduce our main theorem from Proposition \ref{propmaintheo}.
 This part of the proof may be seen as how to recover the behaviour of the kernels from those of the operators.
 Afterwards, we will reduce the proof of Proposition 'operators comparison' to the proof of Proposition 'spectral proposition'.
 In order to soften the notations, we denote by $\left< \cdot, \cdot \right>$ the scalar product $\left< \cdot, \cdot \right>_{L^2(M_{\Gamma})}$.
 Let us recall here the statement of Proposition \ref{propmaintheo} for the reader's convenience.